-Introducing Iliana (she/her), An audience member on the autism spectrum
+Introducing Iliana (she/her), an audience member on the autism spectrum

 Autism is a neurodevelopmental disorder characterized by difficulty with social interaction, communication, and repetitive behaviours.
 It’s estimated that around 3.5 million individuals in the United States have autism.
 Autism is a spectrum disorder, meaning that the severity of symptoms can vary widely among individuals.
 “Despite my challenges, I can live a fulfilling and meaningful life with the right support and accommodations,” Iliana explains.
 “Unfortunately, this support often falls short, especially during social events or meetings,” she adds.